 Alternatively, StoryCloud focuses on creating demonstrable value for the client.
 It is a scalable, streamlined service that provides demonstrable and identifiable value to the clients.

-For example, current pricing for rough transcriptions are less than market rates today.
+For example, current pricing for transcripts are less than market rates today.
 Moreover, as time goes on, we anticipate being able to continuously lower the price of the service and increase its accuracy.

-What type of people does StoryCloud use to deliver its Transcription on Demand Service and where do they come from?
+What type of people does StoryCloud use to deliver its Transcript on Demand service and where do they come from?

 Interestingly, there is a wealth of talented people who are already paralegals, notaries and even attorneys who are interested in working with StoryCloud.
 We pay wages that are generally above their current salaries at their existing employers.
 They come from all over the country and have been described as itinerant workers by Mary Meeker.

-What are the benefits of Transcription on Demand for plaintiff attorneys?
+What are the benefits of Transcript on Demand for plaintiff attorneys?